-The Company paid an upfront fee of \$0.2 million to WuXi upon completion of cell bank generation for the first Licensed Cell Line created under the arrangement.
+The Company paid an upfront fee of \$0.2 million to WuXi upon completion of cell bank generation for the first Licensed Cell Line created under the Cell Line License Agreement.
 The Company is also obligated to pay royalties in the range of 0.3% to 0.5% to WuXi based on net sales of any Licensed Products manufactured by the Company or a third party on its behalf.
-However, if the Company uses WuXi to manufacture all of its commercial supplies, no royalties would be owed by the Company to WuXi for net sales of Licensed Products.
+However, if the Company uses WuXi to manufacture all of its commercial supplies for Licensed Products, no royalties would be owed by the Company to WuXi for net sales of Licensed Products.
 The Company has an option to buy out its royalty obligations on a Licensed Cell Line-by-Licensed Cell Line basis by making a one-time payment of \$15.0 million to WuXi.
-Royalties are due on a Licensed Product-by-Licensed Product basis commencing on the date of the first commercial sale of the applicable product and continue for so long as the Company commercializes Licensed Products or until the Company exercises its option to buy out the royalty obligations.
-Through March 31, 2022, no royalties had become due to WuXi.
+Royalties are due on a Licensed Product-by-Licensed Product basis commencing on the date of the first commercial sale of the applicable product and continuing for so long as the Company commercializes Licensed Products or, if earlier, until the Company exercises its option to buy out the royalty obligations.
+Through September 30, 2022, no royalties had become due to WuXi.

 The Cell Line License Agreement remains in effect until it is terminated.
 The Company may terminate the Cell Line License Agreement at any time with notice to WuXi.
-WuXi may terminate the Cell Line License Agreement in the event the Company fails to make a payment when due under the arrangement and such non-payment is not cured within a specified period after notice.
+WuXi may terminate the Cell Line License Agreement in the event the Company fails to make a payment when due under the Cell Line License Agreement and such non-payment is not cured within a specified period after notice.
 Either party may terminate the Cell Line License Agreement in the event of a material breach by the other party that is not cured within a specified period after notice.
-Upon termination of the Cell Line License Agreement, the license conveyed by WuXi to the Company will continue in full force and effect with respect to all Licensed Products manufactured using the Licensed Cell Line already generated under the arrangement, provided that the Company continues to pay its royalty obligations, if any.
+Upon termination of the Cell Line License Agreement, the license conveyed by WuXi to the Company will continue in full force and effect with respect to all Licensed Products manufactured using the Licensed Cell Line already generated under the Cell Line License Agreement, provided that the Company continues to pay its royalty obligations, if any.

 The Company concluded that the Cell Line License Agreement represented an asset acquisition of IPR&D with no alternative future use.
-The arrangement did not qualify as a business combination because substantially all of the fair value of the assets acquired was concentrated in a single asset.
+The Cell Line License Agreement did not qualify as a business combination because substantially all of the fair value of the assets acquired was concentrated in a single asset.
 Therefore, the aggregate acquisition cost of \$0.2 million, consisting solely of the upfront fee, was recognized as acquired IPR&D expense for the period from June 3, 2020 (inception) to December 31, 2020.